tudorflanja/random-user-generator/README.md

 ## 📝 Conclusion
 The Random User Generator Web App demonstrates how to build a customizable data-driven frontend using public APIs.
 It highlights good practices in asynchronous JavaScript, user input validation, dynamic rendering, and responsive UI design.

+---

+This project was completed as part of my studies at the Technical University of Cluj-Napoca (UTCN) 🎓.